A-kly/School-Vault/CMPUT 404/Lecture 6 - JS.md

 - Use W3schools to learn and experiment
 - Use fiddle to look at live js stuff
 - Use browser console
+- JS runs locally on client
+	- Can update info quickly
 -